 Like most novice safari visitors, we had our dreams of seeing Africa’s big five game: the mighty lion, the majestic African elephant, the shy leopard, the fearsome rhinoceros and the unpredictable Cape buffalo.
 Of course, there are other animals we wanted to see: the skittish zebra, the elegant long-necked giraffe, the vicious hippopotamus, the stealthy crocodile, the graceful impala, and many more.

-So, in the early pre-dawn hours, we boarded our open-top Land Rover for our first game drive in the Klaserie.
+So, in the early pre-dawn hours, we boarded our open-top Land Rover for our first game drive in the Klaserie Private Nature Reserve.
 It was a cold South African winter morning and we huddled under blankets clutching our cameras and hoping for big game sightings.
 Humming along the dirt track roads, we slowed for sightings of impala herds and several kudu pairs.

 Our first sighting loomed large as we turned a blind corner.
 There, munching blissfully unaware on a small tree, was a male elephant.
 Due to the blind corner, we’d stopped closer to the elephant than our guide normally would like, however, this male was entirely unphased and gave us only a glance before going back to eating the tree.